Birch is the national tree of Finland and a perfect material for the Secto Design lamps thanks to its strong and resilient fibers.

 Birch is the most common deciduous tree in Finland.
 After the last glacial period in the northern hemisphere some 10 000 years ago, birch trees were the first to dominate the landscape thanks to their remarkable tolerance to challenging conditions.
 Today, white birch trunks are a typical sight from the south coast of Finland up to Lapland, only the size of the birches gets smaller the norther one travels.

-Birch grows relatively fast in the moist Finnish soil.
-Snow and rain irrigate its thirsty roots in the fall and winter and the Finnish sun gives it a perfect amount of light for the photosynthesis during spring and summer.
-In 40 years a sapling becomes a proper log and after logging new saplings are always planted to guarantee the growth of a new forest.
+Birch trees grow relatively fast in the moist Finnish soil.
+Snow and rain irrigate their thirsty roots in the fall and winter and the Finnish sun gives it a perfect amount of light for the photosynthesis during spring and summer.
+In 40 years, a sapling becomes large enough to be logged, and after logging, new saplings are always planted to guarantee the growth of a new forest.

 Birch has always been a precious tree to the Nordic peoples.
 In ancient times, birch was regarded as the guardian of the people.
 It served not only to make cottages, firewood, naturally antibacterial utensils, tools and accessories but it was also used for remedies and nutrition.
 Birch sap and leaves are still used in refreshing summer drinks and xylitol, the sugar from the birch, is widely used among Finns in dental care products, for example, in chewing gum.